SwatiDas198/Royal_Sales_Inshight_Excel/README.md

 - Amazon, Flipkart, and Myntra are the channels that contribute the most (~80%).
 - "Sets" are the top-selling product category.

-Conclusion to improve "Full Cart Store" sales:
+Conclusion to improve " Royal Store" sales:

 To improve sales, target women customers aged (30-49) living in Maharashtra, Karnataka, and Uttar Pradesh by showing ads, offers, and coupons on Amazon, Myntra, and Flipkart.
 It would be best to plan any sale or offer between January to May.